niwrA/Software-Management-Core/README.md

 You should now be ready to run the project (I prefer using Kestrel rather than IIS Express, it's faster and it gives immediate feedback on what's happening in its console)

+When using MongoDb, don't forget to register the child classes of aggregate roots using BsonClassMap.RegisterClassMap (currently in startup.cs)

 I haven't tested yet, but the project is probably compatible with Linux and MacOS versions of .NET Core as well and could be run there just as easily.

 ### Controller